KawasakiLucas/olist-ecommerce/README.md

 <h2 align="left">Context</h2>

 This dataset was provided by Olist on Kaggle.
 Olist connects small businesses from across Brazil to various sales channels through a single and simplified contract.
-These merchants can sell their products via the Olist Store and utilize Olist’s logistics partners to ship directly to customers.
-For more information, visit our website: www.olist.com.
+These merchants can sell their products via Olist Store and utilize Olist’s logistics partners to ship directly to customers.
+For more information, visit their website: **[olist.com](https://olist.com/)**

 When a customer purchases a product from the Olist Store, the seller is notified to fulfill the order.
 After the customer receives the product or when the estimated delivery date passes, they receive a satisfaction survey via email.
 In this survey, customers can rate their purchase experience and leave comments.